reach-sh/reach-lang/docs/src/frontend/index.md

 range: 14-19
 ```

-In this snippet, `{!js} getAddress` obtains the addresses of `Alice` and `Bob` that were created with the `{!js} newTestAccounts` code.
+In this snippet, `{!js} getAddress` obtains the addresses of `Alice` and `Bob`, which were created with the `{!js} newTestAccounts` method.
-Next, each address is logged so that each participant can see both addresses.
+Next, each address is logged so that participants can see both addresses.
 This can be useful to verify that the address receiving the payment is the correct address.

 ---